tsathoqqua/limadocs/docs/source/index.rst

    developing your own areas, rooms, monsters, shopkeepers, weapons, armour, items, and a small quest.

+3. `Skills in LIMA <documentation/Skills_LIMA.html>`_ describes the skill system, and how to configure it for your purpose.

 Latest changes
 ==============
 - `Changes in 1.1a3 (Current version) <versions/11a3.html>`_